-When you’re self-employed, it can be more difficult developing the best savings habit to grow your pension for the retirement you’ve been working hard for.
+When you’re self-employed, it can be more challenging to develop the proper savings habit to grow your pension for the retirement you’ve been working hard for.

-Whilst it’s certainly easier for those in employment to prioritise saving for retirement, it doesn’t have to be difficult for the self employed.
-All you want is a comfortable income throughout your retirement, but you could be putting your future financial security at risk by not preparing for the future.
+While it’s certainly easier for those in employment to prioritise saving for retirement, it doesn’t have to be difficult to achieve the same retirement savings plan for self-employed people.
+Of course, all you want is a comfortable income throughout your retirement, but you could be putting your future financial security at risk by not preparing for the future.

 Do you need a pension if you’re self-employed?

-Having a pension is crucial if you want to achieve the retirement lifestyle you’ve been looking forward to.
-Instead of letting inflation eat into the long-term value of your savings, you can make your money work harder for you on the financial markets.
+Having a self-employed pension is crucial if you want to achieve the retirement lifestyle you’ve been looking forward to.
+Instead of letting inflation eat into the long-term value of your savings, you can make your money work harder for you in the financial markets.

-You can decide to save into a personal pension through a traditional pension provider or join the government-backed Nest scheme, which is designed around auto-enrolment.
+You can decide to save into a personal pension through a traditional pension provider or join the government-backed Nest scheme designed around auto-enrolment.
 Although it’s been introduced for the workplace, it’s available for individuals too.

-If you want to invest in a broader range of assets to benefit from diversification, have more control of cost, or even greater visibility, you can put your money in a self-invested personal pension (SIPP).
+If you want to invest in a broader range of assets to benefit from diversification, have more cost control, or even greater visibility, you can put your money in a self-invested personal pension (SIPP).